lj-ditrapani/trither/README.md

 # Trither

-Very simple implementations of Try and Either inspired by Scala
+Very simple implementations of Try, Either, and Option inspired by Scala

 ## Installation